kushalsamant/coherence/work.md

 - Residence, Chamarajpet, Bangalore.
 Client: Mr. Sitaram and Mrs. Shruti.
 - Residence + Interiors, Bangalore.
 Client: Dr. Ravindran.
 - Interiors, Sanjaynagar, Bangalore.
 Client: Ar.
 Madhusudhan Sridhar.

-> "I recently discovered that being an adult about things by being supportive is the cure to all problems of life."
-> Kushal Samant.